Real1tyy/Prisma-Calendar/docs-site/docs/features/zettelid-naming.md

 ### Manual Events (Without ZettelID Property)

 Even if you don't configure a ZettelID property:
-- Events created via the calendar will still use ZLID-based filenames
+- Events created via the calendar will still use ZettelID-based filenames
-- The ZLID just won't be stored in frontmatter
+- The ZettelID just won't be stored in frontmatter
-- The calendar will still strip the ZLID from display
+- The calendar will still strip the ZettelID from display

 ---